myrealtrip/box/readme.md

 -  SideEffect can be declared as three types of functions.
 SideEffect can be declared as generic like the Event Declaration.
 -  `main()` function works on `Dispathcer.Main`.
 It is suitable for exposing dialogs or handling events for screen transition.
 -  `background()` function works for common background work.
--  `io()` performs background tasks such as I/O tasks, but is suitable for handling low priority tasks.
+-  `io()` performs background tasks such as I/O tasks, but it's suitable for handling low priority tasks.
 -  It can refer to the SideEffect, before/after State passed to the `Output.Valid` object delivering to the code block.

 #### 3. The definition of View

 View implements `BoxActivity` or `BoxFragment`.
 In this example, we use `BoxActivity`.

 Please refer the code below.

 For example: